Short-Term Disability (STD)

 Can I collect a Short-Term Disability benefit if I am receiving other benefits or income?

-Yes, the Short-Term Disability plan helps replace weekly earnings if you are disabled and cannot work due to a disability.
-Short-Term Disability is not reduced by any other income, by sick leave pay, or if you have other insurance coverage or if you are collecting Workers’ Compensation.
+Yes, the STD plan helps replace weekly earnings if you are disabled and cannot work due to a covered disability.
+STD is not reduced by any other income, by sick leave pay, or if you have other insurance coverage, or if you are collecting Workers’ Compensation.

 If I collected on my Short-Term Disability, do I pay taxes on the funds I received?